gfrison/gfrison.github.io/_posts/2026-01-31-pull-down-programming-complexity-kubrick.md

 }
 </style>

 AI tools are now the horsepower of computer programming.
-They are generally great for writing glue-code and integration tasks, probably less than ideal for complex problems on complicated programming settings.
-What could be the reasons that prevent generators on full-scale adoption?
+They are generally great for writing glue-code and integration tasks, probably less than ideal for complex systems on complicated programming settings.
+What could be done to facilitate a full-scale adoption?

 I am implementing a declarative programming language that facilitates the synergy between automatons and humans on software development by forcing AI tools to generate intuitive code and to allow human operators to understand what is in there.
 It is an attempt to lower the barriers by simplifying the programming experience.